Scott Joplin: Life in Missouri

 The "Maple Leaf Rag" did serve as a model for the hundreds of rags to come from future composers, especially in the development of classic ragtime.
 After the publication of the "Maple Leaf Rag", Joplin was soon being described as "King of rag time writers", not least by himself on the covers of his own work, such as "The Easy Winners" and "Elite Syncopations".

 During his time in St. Louis, Joplin collaborated with Scott Hayden in the composition of four rags.
 It was in St. Louis that Joplin produced some of his best-known works, including "The Entertainer", "March Majestic", and the short theatrical work "The Ragtime Dance".
 In 1901, Joplin married his first wife Belle Jones (1875–1903) a sister-in-law of Scott Hayden.
 By 1903, the Joplins had moved to a 13-room house, renting some of the rooms to lodgers, who included pianist-composers Arthur Marshall and Scott Hayden.
 Joplin did not work as a pianist in the saloons in St Louis, which was usually a major source of income for musicians, as he was "probably outclassed by the competition" and was, according to Stark's son, "a mediocre pianist".
-Biographer Berlin speculated that by 1903 Joplin was already showing early signs of syphilis, which negatively affected his coordination and "pianistic skills".
+Biographer Berlin speculated that by 1903 Joplin was already showing early signs of syphilis, which reduced his coordination and "pianistic skills".
 In 1903, Joplin's only child—a daughter—died.
-Joplin and his first wife drifted apart.
+After returning to Arkansas, Joplin and his first wife drifted apart, ending their marriage.

 In June 1904, Joplin married Freddie Alexander of Little Rock, Arkansas, the young woman to whom he had dedicated "The Chrysanthemum".
 She died on September 10, 1904, of complications resulting from a cold, ten weeks after their wedding.
-"Bethena", Joplin's first work copyrighted after Freddie's death, was described by one biographer as "an enchantingly beautiful piece that is among the greatest of ragtime waltzes."
+"Bethena", Joplin's first work copyrighted after Freddie's death, was described by one biographer as "an enchantingly beautiful piece that is among the greatest of ragtime waltzes".

 During this time, Joplin created an opera company of 30 people and produced his first opera A Guest of Honor for a national tour.
-It is not certain how many productions were staged, or even if this was an all-Black show or a racially mixed production.
+It is not certain how many productions were staged, or even whether this was an all-black show or a racially mixed production.
 During the tour, either in Springfield, Illinois, or Pittsburg, Kansas, someone associated with the company stole the box office receipts.
 Joplin could not meet the company's payroll or pay for its lodgings at a theatrical boarding house.
 It is believed that the score for A Guest of Honor was lost and perhaps destroyed because of non-payment of the company's boarding house bill.